GopalkrishaRao/WebDev/shofify_clone/readme.md

 # **Gopalkrishna Rao**

 ## This is a clone of **`shopify.in`** made with html and tailwind css.
-The goal of making this project is to learn and experience of tailwindcss.
+The goal of making this project is to learn and practice tailwindcss.
 #

 ## Live class projcet-Shopigy_clone